 This course will introduce students to the terminology associated with medical language.
-To function effectively in the health professions, students must understand The Anatomy of Word Construction, including prefixes, suffixes, root words, and medical abbreviations.
-Through laboratory assignments, terminology relative to the body systems is presented to help the student understand medical terminology.
-In addition to studying the medical terminology, the course briefly covers disease processes and treatment modalities such as psychiatry, oncology, radiology, and nuclear medicine.
+To function effectively in health profession students must understand the Anatomy of Word Construction, including prefixes, suffixes, root words and medical abbreviations.
+Through virtual laboratory assignments, terminology relative to the body systems is presented to help the student understand medical terminology.
+In addition to studying the medical terminology, the course briefly covers disease processes and treatment modalities such as psychiatry, oncology, radiology and nuclear medicine.
 This introductory course provides a basis for a more in-depth study of human anatomy and physiology.
+Prerequisite(s): None